-Download a copy to share with clients »
+Download and share with clients »

 Recent studies show massage therapy can reduce pain, stress, nausea, depression, distress, anxiety and fatigue, while improving health related quality of life for cancer patients.1